Aryan-xo/GUI_Development/README.md

 - Implement data acquisition from actual sensors.
 - Enhance the GUI for a more user-friendly experience.
 - Integrate the GUI code with the existing codebase.

-## Contributing

-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).